NO411/mcl_more_ore_variants/README.md

-# mcl_more_ore_variants
+# MineClone2 More Ore Variants
+#### Idea by Zhe Leader of Novvelia.
 Make ores in stone like andesite or diorite look better.
-Idea by Zhe Leader of Novvelia.